koddr/wonderful-readme-stats/README.md

 Yes, we create a container with the settings defined from the **environment variables**.
 This was done on purpose to make it easier to deploy to a remote server so that you don't have to create and store a configuration file.

 > ❗️ Warning: Do not leave the token for `GITHUB_TOKEN` exposed as a string, only as a variable! **This is not safe**.
-If you want to commit this `docker-compose.yml` file to your repository, make sure you don't leave any secret data in the file first.
+If you want to commit this to your repository, make sure you don't leave any secret data in the file first.

 The full list of the environment variables are used to configure the `wonderful-readme-stats` backend.